Debate in the time of coronavirus: An elbow bump greeting for Biden and Sanders

-(Reuters) - Joe Biden smiled and reached his elbow out to touch his rival Bernie Sanders’ arm on Sunday, an unusual greeting to start a Democratic presidential debate during the coronavirus pandemic.
+(Reuters) - Joe Biden smiled and reached his elbow out to touch his rival Bernie Sanders’ arm on Sunday, an unusual greeting that started a Democratic presidential debate during the coronavirus pandemic.

-Sanders and Biden, vying for their party’s nomination to face Republican President Donald Trump in the November election, met in a Washington, D.C., television studio with no audience in the room, a move also made to limit possible exposure to the virus.
+Sanders and Biden, vying for their party’s nomination to face Republican President Donald Trump in the November election, met in a Washington television studio with no live audience in the room, a move also made to limit possible exposure to the virus.

-The gesture opened a debate marked by fear of what one of the debate moderators called a “national emergency” connected with the virus that has killed 65 Americans and infected nearly 3,000.
-Globally, more than 162,000 are infected and over 6,000 have died.
+The hands-free gesture opened a debate marked by fear of what one of the debate moderators called a “national emergency” connected with the virus that has killed 65 Americans, infected nearly 3,000, roiled financial markets and upended daily American life.

 The U.S. Centers for Disease Control and Prevention advised Americans to stop shaking hands and instead “use other noncontact methods of greeting” to stop the virus spreading.